GRTLCollaboration/GRFolres/paper/paper.md

 ![The time evolution of the density of the scalar cloud that develops in Einstein-scalar-Gauss-Bonnet gravity with an exponential coupling, resulting in spin-induced scalarisation.
 Taken from [@AresteSalo:2023mmd].\label{fig:spin}](Figures/rhophi.png){width=65%}

 - In the work [@Doneva:2023oww], the dependence of the conditions for hyperbolicity and weak coupling were studied for spin-induced scalarisation, and the critical thresholds found for a number of cases.
 ![The time evolution of the determinant of the effective metric in a case of spin-induced scalarisation.
-When the determinant is negative (in black) outside the event horizon (depicted with a dashed white line), the theory has become ill-posed.
+When the determinant is negative (in black) outside the apparent horizon (depicted with a dashed white line), the theory has become ill-posed.
 Taken from [@Doneva:2023oww].\label{fig:hyperbolicity}](Figures/discriminant_beta200.png){width=70%}

 # Acknowledgements

 We thank the entire GRChombo (www.grchombo.org) collaboration for their support and code development work.
 PF and KC are supported by an STFC Research Grant ST/X000931/1 (Astronomy at Queen Mary 2023-2026).
 PF is supported by a Royal Society University Research Fellowship  No. URF\textbackslash R\textbackslash 201026, and No. RF\textbackslash ERE\textbackslash 210291.
 KC is supported by an STFC Ernest Rutherford fellowship, project reference ST/V003240/1.
 LAS is supported by a QMUL Ph.D. scholarship.
 SB is supported by a QMUL Principal studentship.
 DD acknowledges financial support via an Emmy Noether Research Group funded by the German Research Foundation (DFG) under grant no. DO 1771/1-1.
 LR is supported by a Royal Society Renewal Grant, No. URF\textbackslash R\textbackslash 201026, and a Research Expenses Enhancement Award, No. RF\textbackslash ERE\textbackslash 210291.
 TE is supported by the Centre for Doctoral Training (CDT) at the University of Cambridge funded through STFC.
+SY acknowledges the support from China Scholarship Council.

 Development of the code used in this work utilised the ARCHER2 UK National Supercomputing Service (https://www.archer2.ac.uk) under the EPSRC HPC project no. E775, the CSD3 cluster in Cambridge under Projects No. DP128.
 The Cambridge Service for Data Driven Discovery (CSD3), partially operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility.
 The DiRAC component of CSD3 is funded by BEIS capital via STFC capital Grants No. ST/P002307/1 and No. ST/ R002452/1 and STFC operations Grant No. ST/R00689X/1.
 DiRAC is part of the National e-Infrastructure (www.dirac.ac.uk).